Subscribe to our blog to get articles delivered directly to your inbox

 If your bathroom doesn’t have any windows, you should take your plant out of the room for part of the day.
 Place it in another area of the home with indirect sunlight.
 Rotating your plant between the bathroom and another room of your house also discourages mold growth from too much moisture.

-1. Dining Room
+1. Orchids in Your Dining Room

 An orchid is a simple, yet stunning way to beautify your dining room.
 And since dining rooms tend to be connected to kitchens, your plant can benefit from your kitchen’s warmth.
 If your kitchen windows face south or west, the afternoon sun will provide warmth.
-Your orchid will benefit without being exposed to sudden warm blasts from opening and closing the oven door.
+Your orchid will benefit from being exposed to sudden warm blasts from opening and closing the oven door.

 When deciding where to place your orchid in the dining room, be sure to keep it far from any fruit bowls you may also have in the room.
 The ethylene gas emitted by ripening fruit can cause premature dropping of buds.

-1. Home Office
+1. Orchids in Your Office

 Do you work from home?
 Adding a plant (or two) is a wonderful way to liven up your workspace.
-It may even increase your creativity and productivity.
+It may even increase your creativity and productivity

 Home offices are also one of the best places to keep your orchid because they tend to be well-lit with natural sunlight.
 This will help your orchids get all the light they need (just be sure to keep an eye on your plant’s leaves to ensure they’re not getting sunburned).

-1. Bedroom
+1. Orchids in Your Bedroom

 What’s better than waking up to a beautiful orchid flowering on your nightstand or gazing at an orchid resting near a window?
 In addition to the kitchen, your bedroom is another room that stays toasty, and like the living room, tends to get a lot of light.
 If you place your flower near a window, make sure it is insulated against drafts and faces north or east.